 - Create a new GPO.

-- Right-click on it to edit, and then navigate through Computer Configuration, Windows Settings, Security Settings, Application Control Policies
+- Right-click on it to edit, and then navigate through Computer Configuration, Windows Settings, Security Settings, Application Control Policies and AppLocker.

 - Click Configure Rule Enforcement.